Buunie099/Wiki-bot/README.md

 # Wiki-bot
-This is Wiki-Bot, a prototype ai designed to use wikipedia to answer questions Start [Here.](https://buunie099.github.io/Wiki-bot/)
+This is Wiki-Bot, a prototype ai designed to use wikipedia to answer questions.

+Start [Here.](https://buunie099.github.io/Wiki-bot/)